Home / Home Loans / What is a conveyancer

-Your conveyancer will likely be invaluable to you during the home-buying process, but finding one to begin with can be easier said than done.
-With that in mind, our General Manager of Money, Stephen Zeller, has some tips for finding and picking your conveyancer:
+Finding the right conveyancer to work with can be easier said than done.
+With that in mind, our General Manager of Money, Stephen Zeller, has some tips for finding and picking your conveyancer.

-Friends and family may have already utilised a conveyancer when purchasing a property in the past, and they may be able to recommend you one who has provided them with a positive experience.
+Friends and family will likely have already utilised a conveyancer when purchasing a property in the past, and they may be able to recommend you one that they had a positive experience with.

-A conveyancer is a legal professional (often but not always a solicitor) who is qualified in conveyancing – the transfer of property ownership between parties.
-The instrument through which ownership is conveyed is known as the property’s legal title, which must be transferred from one party to another after the contract of sale has been finalised for the buyer to be legally recognised as the new owner of the property.
+A conveyancer is a legal professional qualified in conveyancing – the transfer of property ownership between parties.
+Ownership is conveyed through the property’s legal title, which must be transferred from one party (the seller) to another (the buyer) for the buyer to be legally recognised as the owner of the property.
+A conveyancer can also be called on to help update (rather than transfer) a property’s legal title, modify an easement on the property or handle the legal aspects of registering a subdivision.

-A conveyancer is only qualified and legally allowed to provide stipulated conveyancing services, whereas a solicitor is a fully qualified lawyer who can typically advise and assist with a much broader range of matters, both general and to do with property law.
+Generally speaking, a conveyancer is someone solely qualified to provide conveyancing services, whereas a solicitor is typically a fully licensed and qualified lawyer who can advise and assist with a much broader range of legal matters, both general and to do with property law.

-Before you engage someone to assist with your property transaction, you should ask for an estimate and breakdown of costs from a handful of conveyancers or solicitors so you can make sure that the person you engage is providing you with adequate value for your money.
+Before you engage a solicitor or conveyancer to assist with your property transaction, you should ask for an estimate (and breakdown) of costs from a handful of conveyancers and solicitors so you can get an idea of how much the respective services cost, and which one might be more financially appropriate for you.

 During the homebuying process, a conveyancer will generally be expected to handle their client’s legal responsibilities and obligations, which include:

-However, conveyancers will typically charge a flat fee for their basic services, and then tack on extra charges for any required additional or out-of-scope services.
+Keep in mind that some conveyancers may charge a flat fee for their basic services, and then tack on extra charges for any required additional or out-of-scope services for your property purchase Others may utilise a more ‘all-in-one’ fee structure.

-You are not legally required to hire a conveyancer when purchasing a property.
-However, while you could save yourself a significant chunk of change by doing it yourself, you may have a tough time handling all the legal work and financial loose ends that a conveyancer would normally take care of on your behalf.
+You are not legally required to hire or work with a conveyancer when purchasing a property.
+However, if you’re not a legal professional and decide to DIY when it comes to conveyancing, you may have a tough time handling all the legal work and financial loose ends that a conveyancer would normally take care of on your behalf.

-Furthermore, if you decide to go at it alone and end up missing an important deadline or obligation, you could end up losing your deposit, your future home or even both.
-So, while you don’t have to hire a conveyancer to buy a home, going alone generally isn’t for the faint of heart.
+Furthermore, if you decide to do your own conveyancing and end up missing an important deadline or obligation, you could end up losing your deposit, your future home or even both.
+So, while you don’t have to hire a conveyancer for a property purchase, going it alone generally isn’t for the unknowledgeable or inexperienced.

-You’re not legally required to hire a conveyancer when selling a property either but, as with buying a property, the process is complex enough that most sellers opt to hire a conveyancer rather than handle the legal work themselves.
+You’re not legally required to hire a conveyancer when selling a property either but, as with buying a property, the process is generally complex enough that most sellers opt to hire a conveyancer rather than handle the legal legwork themselves.

 Several issues can potentially pop up during the conveyancing process that could impact the conditions or legality of your purchase, or what you can legally do with the property once you own it.
 These issues could potentially be related to:

-As a conveyancer will typically be responsible for managing your saved deposit and moving your money around where it’s needed, their costs will generally be deducted from the saved deposit.
+As a conveyancer will typically be responsible for managing your saved deposit and moving your money around where it’s needed, their costs will generally be in addition to (or as part of) the saved deposit.
 You’ll need to keep this in mind when assessing the size of your deposit, as it may affect your borrowing power and/or your potential LVR.

-If you’ve decided to engage the services of a conveyancer, there are some things to keep in mind and consider asking of any conveyancer you’re considering working with:
+If you’ve decided to engage the services of a conveyancer, there are some things to keep in mind and ask of any conveyancer you’re considering working with:

 Some real estate agents or mortgage brokers might recommend conveyancers they’ve worked with in the past.
 You may want to go with them for convenience but remember you can always compare your options and explore alternatives.